Taihape: Geography

 Taihape is near the confluence of the Hautapu and Rangitikei rivers about 500 m (1500 ft) above sea level.
 It lies in a sheltered valley among the high country of the central North Island, close to the Rangitikei River and the Ruahine Ranges.
 It is surrounded by fertile high country ideal for sheep and deer farming and its location close to the mountains, rivers and lakes has made it an important service hub for hunting and outdoor tourism.
 The town is located at the southern edge of the volcanic plateau.

 Transport routes in and out of Taihape have improved over the years and what were once twisting and treacherous roads through the high country are now easy and fast deviations through the hills to Mangaweka in the south and Waiouru to the north.

-Taihape's climate is temperate.
+Climate

+Taihape's climate is temperate, with mild summers and frosty winters, with an average of 31 days exceeding 25 °C and 45 nights dropping below 0 °C every year.
 There is significant rainfall throughout the year in Taihape.
 According to the Köppen climate classification, this climate is classified as oceanic climate (Cfb).
 The average annual temperature is 11.5 °C and about 953 mm of precipitation falls annually.